 This money goes to the Detroit Water and Sewerage Department (DWSD) to pay for GLWA's lease of the regional water and wastewater systems.
-DWSD uses those funds for improvements to the local system and to pay debt related to
+DWSD uses those funds for improvements to the local system and to pay debt related to capital improvements.

-3.9% REVENUE FINANCED CAPITAL
+3.9% REVENUE FINANCED CAPITAL 3.9¢ ON THE DOLLAR

-To lower the debt burden, GLWA sets aside money each year from revenues to pay for capital improvements in future years.
-This pay-as-you-go approach eliminates the need to pay interest on debt in future years and improves financial
+To lower the debt burden.
+GLWA sets aside money each year from revenues to pay for capital improvements in future years.
+This pay-as-you-go approach eliminates the need to pay interest on debt in future years and improves financial resiliency.

-0.9% RECEIVING FUND WORKING CAPITAL
+1.0% RECEIVING FUND WORKING CAPITAL 1.0¢ ON THE DOLLAR